hariharan-devarajan/vanidl/examples/report.md

 - At each timestep it reads different different NPZ files which is read in one go and is fed to training steps
 - It performs 80% of I/O as small I/O of several KB and rest of the I/O is in MB.
 	- Most of time is dominated by the small I/O
 	- As the I/O is not big enough it achieves a small median bandwidth.
+But the small fi
 - There is an imbalance of I/O between ranks (20% variance)
 - Each rank reads different signal group files.